rozum-robotics/pulse-api/README.md

 host = "127.0.0.1:8080"  # replace with valid robot address
 robot = RobotPulse(host)

-# ask robot to close gripper and continue commands execution after 500 ms
+# ask the robot to close the gripper and continue execution of commands after 500 ms
 robot.close_gripper()

-# ask robot to open gripper and immediately continue commands execution
+# ask the robot to open the gripper and begin to execute further commands immediately
 robot.open_gripper(0)

-# set the first output port to active state
+# set the first output port to the active state
 robot.set_digital_output_high(1)

 # execute some operations when input port 3 is active